Usajid/HMM-based-Text-Prediction-Generation/README.md

 Also, following results depict next word(s) predictions for different given sequence of words.

-As we can see, its very hard to predict sensible and better word(s) predictions using HMM.
-Thats why we think researchers shifted towards LSTM based models.
+As we can see, it's very hard to predict sensible and better word(s) predictions using HMM.
+That's why we think researchers shifted towards LSTM based models.
 Also, it can be observed that more required number of predicted words degrade the quality of final sentence.